Table of Contents:

 The Importance of Training Your Dog to be Obedient

-The product of pack-living ancestors, most dogs need instruction and direction.
+Having descended from pack animals, most dogs need instruction and direction.
 Obedience-trained dogs tend to have easier lives than their untrained peers, as they learn to better cope with their surroundings and often receive more privileges as a result of their good behavior.

+Training can create a closer bond between you and your pet, and it will help socialize your dog.
 The basic elements of obedience training – “sit,” “down,” “stay,” “come,” and “heel” – help produce a good canine citizen.
 By keeping training positive and fun, with a rewards-based approach, both you and your dog can enjoy the process and the end result.

 Obedience Training Philosophies